Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/Stop-AzResourceGroupDeployment.md

 Specifies the name of the resource group deployment to stop.
 If you do not specify this parameter, this cmdlet searches for a running deployment in the resource group and stops it.
 If it finds more than one running deployment, the command fails.
-To get the deployment name, use the Get-AzureRmResourceGroupDeployment cmdlet.
+To get the deployment name, use the Get-AzResourceGroupDeployment cmdlet.

 ```yaml
 Type: System.String